Skip to main content

 Form

-This section type offers the most flexibility.
-By default, the tab is called New Section, but it can be renamed.
-Add any combination of field types, including the following.
+The Form section offers the most flexibility.
+It appears as New Section by default, but you can rename it.
+Add any combination of field types, including:

 • Read-only text